Table of Contents

 The social cognitive perspective incorporates elements of cognition, learning, and social influence.
-Social cognitive theory is a theory of behavior change that amphasizes the interaction of people and their envrionment.
+Social cognitive theory is a theory of behavior change that emphasizes the interaction of people and their environment.
 Social factors, observational learning, and environmental factors can influence attitude change.

-Reciprocal determination is the interaction between a person´s behavior, personal factors, and environment (situational factors).
+A reciprocal determination is an interaction between a person´s behavior, personal factors, and environment (situational factors).
 Three ways that individuals and environments interact:

 - Individuals chose their environment which in turn shapes them (i.e. neighborhood, campus)